 The graded ballet examinations consist of three dance disciplines:

 Ballet – the foundation and the most important part of the syllabus

 Free Movement – it has been influenced by and incorporates movements in common with other dance styles such as Natural Movement, Contemporary and Classical Greek Dance

 Character – the theatrical presentation of national dance using original ethnic dance and music which has been freely adapted for the theatre.
 The three styles — Hungarian, Russian and Polish — were selected because of their historic importance in the development of the nineteenth century full-length classical ballets.

 Imperial Society of Teachers of Dance (ISTD): Modern Theatre (“Jazz Fusion”)

-The McPherson Dance Studio follows the ISTD syllabus for Modern Theatre.
 The Imperial Society of Teachers of Dancing (ISTD) is one of the world’s leading dance examination boards.